 The default Mail app on Mac leaves a lot to desire.
 The app lacks many customizations and pro features that power users need from an email app.
 Don’t worry though.
 The Mac ecosystem is filled with excellent third-party email apps that get the job done.
 Among them, Mailspring and Thunderbird are two of our most recommended options to replace the Mail app on macOS.
 But which one is better?
 Let’s find out.

 The good news is, both the Mailspring and Thunderbird are free to download and use.
 Mailspring is an open-source project while Thunderbird is run on donations.
 Mozilla used to fund Thunderbird, but the company is no longer supporting the email client.

 Both the Mailspring and Thunderbird have got you covered with cross-platform availability on Windows and Mac.
-Mailspring supports Linux as well, which Thunderbird lacks at this moment.
+Mailspring and Thunderbird work on Linux too.

 In terms of the user interface, Mailspring did an excellent job with a modern UI.
 It’s not as good as the default Mail app, but it does follow macOS design guidelines for a better look for a third-party app.

 Theming engine is one of the best we have seen from an email client.
 Apart from the standard dark theme, the app also supports several other themes from the Appearance menu in the Preferences.
 What’s more?
 You can even create your theme from the same menu.

 Thunderbird does look a bit outdated in comparison.
 However, the app nails the multitasking experience with a tab-based UI (more on that later).

 As for customization, you can change the text and accent color from the default Blue to any color you want from the Preferences menu.

 One of the most critical aspects of an email app is composing the email menu.